Keyboard shortcuts

 Reduction methods

-FIFO (oldest first), LIFO (newest first), HIFO (highest cost first), AVERAGE (weighted average cost basis), and SPECID (explicit selection via lot selector).
-All methods are per-account: they only consider lots within the posting’s account.
+The supported reduction methods are: SPECID (specific identification via lot selector), FIFO (oldest first), LIFO (newest first), HIFO (highest cost first), and AVERAGE (weighted average cost basis).
+If not specified, FIFO is the default.
+These are per-account: they select lots and enforce/validate their order only within the posting’s account.

-Global validation variants: FIFOALL, LIFOALL, HIFOALL, AVERAGEALL.
-These select per-account like the base methods, but validate that the selected lots would also be chosen first if all accounts’ lots were considered together.
+There are also variants which consider lots across all accounts: FIFOALL, LIFOALL, HIFOALL, AVERAGEALL.
+These select lots within the posting’s account, but they also validate that the selected lots would be the ones chosen if all accounts’ lots were merged into a single pool.
 If not, an error is raised showing which lots on other accounts have higher priority.
-AVERAGEALL additionally computes the weighted average cost across the global pool (all accounts), not just the posting’s account.

 Lot transactions

 Lot transactions are transactions with lot postings.
-We require that a transaction’s lot postings are all of similar type: all acquire, or all transfer, or all dispose.
-So lot transactions can be classified as “acquire”, “transfer”, or “dispose” (we don’t record this explicitly).
+If a transaction has multiple lot postings, we (mostly ?) require that they are all of similar type: all acquire, or all transfer, or all dispose.
+So a lot transaction can be broadly classified as “acquire”, “transfer”, or “dispose”.

 Gain postings

 A gain posting is a posting to an account of Gain type (a subtype of Revenue).
-We use this gain account to record capital gain and/or capital loss (depending on the amount sign).
-The special account type helps hledger identify these postings.
+Gain postings appear in disposal transactions, to record the capital gain or loss.
+The special account type helps hledger identify these postings during transaction balancing.

 Transaction balancing